permissionlessweb/bs-nfts/packages/bs721/README.md

-# BS721 Spec: Non Fungible Tokens
+# BS721 Spec: Non-Fungible Tokens

 BS721 is a specification for non-fungible tokens based on CosmWasm 721.
-The name and design is based on Ethereum's ERC721 standard, with some enhancements.
+The name and design are based on Ethereum's ERC721 standard, with some enhancements.
 The types in here can be imported by contracts that wish to implement this spec, or by contracts that call to any standard bs721 contract.